laranex/better-laravel-docs/src/principles.md

 - Features

 :::warning
-Resources under domains are `not sharable` across the application and these are intended for single purpose.
+Resources under modules are `not sharable` across the application and these are intended for single purpose.
 This means that you can only consume these resources from the same module.
 :::